 By hanging out in the right places, you increase your chances of meeting the very people you're looking for.
 Often, people who share similar values are similar.
 So keep your eyes open, go to the right places and strike up conversations with likeable, positive and open-minded people.
 You'll find that you'll magically attract positive people this way, and soon you'll have fulfilling friendships that truly enrich your life.
 Asking the other person questions is also a way to express interest and pave your way to a closer friendship.

-In the meantime, ask yourself what you would like to do to please your friend or how you can help him.
-But don't forget your own needs.
-In the long run, a friendship is most stable when everyone gives and takes.
+In between, ask yourself what you would like to do to please your friend or how you can help him.
+But do not forget your Needs.
+Because in the long run, a friendship is most stable when everyone gives and takes.
 Sometimes the other person's time is limited and you may find a way to help your friend out.

 Surely you also have common interests!
 Maybe you'll prepare a special afternoon for him or her under a certain motto...